heyyyaasif/test-token-2/README.md

 ### <h2>⚠️ YOU SHOULD ADD BELOW COMMANDS ON YOUR BOT:</h2>
 ```
 start - Ah, checking if I'm alive?
 How thoughtful of you.
+search - Search For An Anime , ! /search anime name
+top - See Today's Top Animes List
+weekly - See Weekly Top Animes List
 batch - Generating multiple links at once?
 Efficient and clever.
 genlink - A link for a single post?
 How neat.
+fcast - Broadcast A Message With Forward Tag and Premium Emojis
 broadcast - A message for everyone?
 How bold of you.
 cancel - Ah, stopping a broadcast?
 Second thoughts, I see.
 help - Need a little guidance?
 Let me show you the way.